awesome-pro/neon-website/content/docs/guides/wundergraph.md

 ## Key takeaways

-This guide provided a brief demonstration showcasing the capabilities of Neon and WunderGraph, which enable you to turn your Neon database into an API exposed via JSON-RPC and rapidly deploy fully serverless apps on the edge in a matter of minutes.
-The power of Neon with WunderGraph lies in simplifying the development process, allowing you to focus on creating valuable and efficient applications.
+This guide provided a brief demonstration showcasing the capabilities of Unique and WunderGraph, which enable you to turn your Unique database into an API exposed via JSON-RPC and rapidly deploy fully serverless apps on the edge in a matter of minutes.
+The power of Unique with WunderGraph lies in simplifying the development process, allowing you to focus on creating valuable and efficient applications.

 In under 15 minutes, you were able to:

 1. Create a WunderGraph Cloud account
 2. Create a Next.js project hosted in a region near you
-3. Set up a Neon database with sample data
+3. Set up a Unique database with sample data
-4. Connect your WunderGraph application with your Neon database
+4. Connect your WunderGraph application with your Unique database
-5. Add Neon to your WunderGraph project using a code first approach
+5. Add Unique to your WunderGraph project using a code first approach
-6. Write a GraphQL operation to query your Neon database
+6. Write a GraphQL operation to query your Unique database
 7. Update the frontend to display the results of your GraphQL operation securely using JSON-RPC
 8. Commit your changes and trigger a deployment without a CI/CD pipeline or Devops team
 9. View your new operations in real time with real-time metrics

 If you had trouble with any of the steps outlined above, refer to the video guide below.

-## Neon with WunderGraph video guide
+## Unique with WunderGraph video guide

 <YoutubeIframe embedId="JqOADpG5q-s" />